What Is A Pangolin?

 There are eight pangolin species.
 All pangolins belong to the genus Manis in the family Manidae, which is the only family within the order Pholidota.
 Pangolins’ closest living relatives are the Xenarthrans – anteaters, armadillos, and sloths.

-- Chinese or Formosan pangolin (Manis pentadactyla) – Endangered
+- Chinese pangolin (Manis pentadactyla) – Critically Endangered

-- Malayan or Sunda pangolin (Manis javanica) – Endangered
+- Sunda pangolin (Manis javanica) – Critically Endangered

-- Cape or Temminck’s ground pangolin (Manis temminckii)
+- Cape or Temminck’s Ground pangolin (Smutsia temminckii) - Vulnerable

-- Tree or African white-bellied pangolin (Phataginus tricuspis) – Near Threatened
+- White-bellied or Tree pangolin (Phataginus tricuspis) - Vulnerable

-- Giant ground pangolin (Smutsia gigantea) – Near Threatened
+- Giant Ground pangolin (Smutsia gigantea) - Vulnerable

 Four pangolin species occur across Asia: the Indian pangolin, the Chinese or Formosan pangolin, the Malayan or Sunda pangolin, and the Palawan pangolin.
 Four species are found in Africa south of the Sahara Desert: the Cape or ground pangolin, the tree pangolin, the giant pangolin, and the long-tailed pangolin.
 The four Asian pangolins are distinguished from the African species by the presence of bristles which emerge from between the scales.